-Why are statistics so important in the business world?
+AARRR Framework: Why are metrics and statistics so important in the business world?

 Managers analyse information from the past to predict future trends.
 For instance, data on sales history is analysed to make estimates of future sales numbers.
 Some deviations can be taken into account during this process, such as market conditions, or other economic factors.
 Projections based on statistics can then be used to create production schedules.